nicolasgere/graphql-ts/README.md

+# This project is not maintained anymore
+Due to the lack of time, if someone want to maintain it, your welcome.

 # GraphQL.ts
 [![Build Status](https://travis-ci.org/nicolasgere/graphql-ts.svg?branch=dev)](https://travis-ci.org/nicolasgere/graphql-ts?branch=dev)
 [![npm version](https://badge.fury.io/js/graphql-ts.svg)](https://badge.fury.io/js/graphql-ts)

 The Typescrit implementation for GraphQL, a query language for APIs created by Facebook.
 See specification here http://graphql.org/